Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.

 - Single Responsibility Principle.
 You can separate the interface or data conversion code from the primary business logic of the program.

 - Open/Closed Principle.
 You can introduce new types of adapters into the program without breaking the existing client code, as long as they work with the adapters through the client interface.

 - The overall complexity of the code increases because you need to introduce a set of new interfaces and classes.
 Sometimes it’s simpler just to change the service class so that it matches the rest of your code.

 Relations with Other Patterns

-Adapter is meant to change the interface of an existing object.
-Decorator enhances another object without changing its interface.
-Decorator is thus more transparent to the application than an adapter is.
-As a consequence, Decorator supports recursive composition, which isn’t possible with pure Adapters.
+Adapter changes the interface of an existing object, while Decorator enhances an object without changing its interface.
+In addition, Decorator supports recursive composition, which isn’t possible when you use Adapter.

 Facade defines a new interface for existing objects, whereas Adapter tries to make the existing interface usable.
 Adapter usually wraps just one object, while Facade works with an entire subsystem of objects.